Get Involved > Conservation

 The good news is that towns, land trusts, agencies, landowners, and other committed individuals are banding together to increase the pace of conservation, and there are many ways to get involved and make a difference.
 Please join us!
 Together we can safeguard the natural world around us for both current and future generations.

 Highstead events and membership: Highstead offers regular member events and guided tours that highlight ecological insights into the natural world and provide conservation strategies and inspiration.
 Highstead also encourages donations that allow our members to play a significant role in advancing specific conservation projects.
-Please see the membership page for further information on partnering with Highstead for conservation, and please see the Events Calendar for upcoming events.
+Please see the membership page for further information on partnering with Highstead for conservation.

 Local involvement: Highstead works with local landowners and organizations to help devise strategies to achieve permanent conservation protection on their lands through easements and other mechanisms.
 We have important information on conservation priorities, such as critical habitats, key habitat corridors, and ecosystems that will be particularly resilient in a time of climate change.
 And we can help land trusts establish monitoring plots to track long-term ecological change.
 Please call us for further information.